Anti-Indonesian sentiment: Origins

-China

-Racial discrimination against Chinese Indonesians had led to several protests in China against Indonesia.

 Australia

 Human rights problem

 Amnesty International and Australia government strongly condemned excessive punishment and executions of Chan and Sukumaran.
-Australians called for Bali boycott to save Bali Nine.
+Australians call for Bali boycott to save Bali Nine drug lords.

 East Timor problem

-Despite Australian governments originally supported Jakarta's policies, East Timor issue created anti-Indonesian sentiment throughout the Australian community.
+Despite the Australian government originally supporting Jakarta's policies, the East Timor issue created anti-Indonesian sentiment throughout the Australian community.

 Papua problem

-Some Papuans and their supporters opined that Act of Free Choice did not followed New York Agreement.
+Some Papuans and their supporters opined that Act of Free Choice did not follow New York Agreement.
 Even though Western New Guinea was previously part of the Dutch East Indies, they considered the governance of Papua and West Papua by Indonesia "illegal" since then.
-They demand a fresh independence referendum, however Indonesia oppress Papuans who demand independence or referendum.
+They demand a fresh independence referendum, however, Indonesia oppresses Papuans who demand independence or referendum.

 Malaysia

-Due to the infamous Indonesia–Malaysia confrontation of 1963, and the following up of cultural and political controversies, there is an anti-Indonesian sentiment spreading among Malaysian population.
+Due to the infamous Indonesia–Malaysia confrontation of 1963, and the following up of cultural and political controversies, there is an anti-Indonesian sentiment spreading among the Malaysian population.
 In 1963, shortly after Indonesia invaded British Borneo, Malayans went into a series of anti-Indonesian protests.

-During the 2022 FIFA World Cup qualification – AFC Second Round match between two countries, Indonesian fans' violent reaction after the home team suffered a shock 2–3 loss to rival Malaysia, had led to anti-Indonesian to be stemmed again in the game.
+During the 2022 FIFA World Cup qualification – AFC second round match between two countries, Indonesian fans' violent reaction after the home team suffered a shock 2–3 loss to rival Malaysia, had led to anti-Indonesian to be stemmed again in the game.

+Others

+In June 2024, user Indosarang (Love Indonesia) posted anti-Indonesian and Islamophobic comments on the South Korean diaspora forum website Indosarang, causing national outrage.